tomlajtos/winc-a5-event-app/README.md

 ### Event page

-- The event page shows the following details of an event: title, start/end time, categories, user(creator) name aand image.
+- The event page shows the following details of an event: title, start/end time, categories, user(creator) name and image.
 - The user can click on an edit button to 'edit' all details shown on the page.
 This can be done in a modal or on the same page, but not an external page.
 - When edited the back-end data should be updated as well.
 - A 'success' or 'fail' message should be shown after an update was initiated.